n3oltd/support/docs/01-engage/02-accounts/03-contact-details/01-enable-contact-preferences/index.md

 sidebar_position: 1
 ---

-Contact is simply a way that involves meeting or communicating with anyone.
-So, when a contact wants to receive communication by any means, whether it is by telephone or email we call it a **contact preference**.
-This is important in terms of knowing and maintaining a valuable relationship with the donor or sponsor (the one you are contacting).
+# Enable Contact Preferences

+Contact preferences track the different ways of communicating with someone (telephone, post, email, SMS) called *channels*, for different purposes (fundraising, marketing, administration etc.) called *categories*.
+Both of these can be configured by your system administrator to meet your organization's specific needs.

+Maintaining accurate contact preferences is essential not only to ensure a valuable relationship with the supporters, such as opting them out of postal mailers if they have requested, but is also important in many countries for complying with data protection laws.

-## Contact Preferences in ENGAGE
+## Contact Preferences in Engage

-ENGAGE allows you to prioritize your contact preferences while creating an account, be it individual or by an organization.
-There are in total four different types of preferences that ENGAGE provides:
+Engage allows you to easily manage contact preferences which are shown grouped by channels of communication like:

 - Telephone
 - Email
 - SMS
 - Post

-Each preference contains options that clarify if a contact wants to be contacted for a specific purpose or not.

-### Unspecified

-This implies that the account owner does not know exactly what they want.
-For example, the donor might engage themselves in communication methods in the future.
+Each channel contains one or more categories of communication.
+Common categories are **Marketing**, **Administration**, **Events** etc. but the exact list can be configured by your system administration.

+For each specific way and purpose of communication, Engage is able to record whether the account has opted in to such communication, opted out, or if the preference is unspecified (e.g. unknown).

+## Manage Preferences with Presets

+Presets provide a quick way of setting up individual preferences and contain different options explained below.
+Moreover, these presets can be configured, so they might appear different for a subscription.

 ### Admin Only